metalgaiden/metalgaiden.github.io/index.markdown

 [<img src="/assets/img/thumbnails/gordian.png" alt="drawing" width="400"/>](/projects/gordian)

-My most recent work, which displays my ability to solve complex problems and also make interesting and engaging puzzle systems, is [Gordian](/projects/gordian).
-It's a game about tying knots, and I did the programming, design, sound effects and music.
-It shows what a generalist can do when touching every piece of the game making pie.
-I'm really proud of how I brought this one together.
-Try it out - you'll be impressed.
+While working as a game developer, I developed strong problem-solving skills and the ability to create engaging and unique puzzle systems.
+My game, [Gordian](/projects/gordian), showcases these skills and demonstrates my ability to work on every aspect of game development.

 <br/>

 [<img src="/assets/img/thumbnails/choke-slam.png" alt="drawing" width="400"/>](/projects/choke-slam)

-If you want to see my work on action games, take a look at [Choke Slam](/projects/choke-slam).
-It’s a one on one fighting game made in the Godot engine, designed and programmed by me.
-I enjoyed the challenge of dialing in fighting game mechanics that have both depth and good game feel.
-The game requires a second player, but it's well worth grabbing one.
-You'll find it's quite fun and there's plenty of strategy and mind games to discover.
+I also have experience in action game design, as shown in my project [Choke Slam](/projects/choke-slam), a one on one fighting game built in the Godot engine.
+I enjoyed the challenge of refining and implementing fighting game mechanics to create a deep and enjoyable gameplay experience.

 <br/>

 [<img src="/assets/img/thumbnails/homerun-miko.png" alt="drawing" width="400"/>](/projects/homerun-miko)

-If you’d like to see more of my puzzle design work, check out [Homerun Miko](/projects/homerun-miko).
-It was built in Unity for my senior capstone project at UC Santa Cruz.
-You’ll find the puzzles interesting and unique, with plenty of “aha!” moments to be had.
+In my project [Homerun Miko](/projects/homerun-miko), developed in Unity as my senior capstone project at UC Santa Cruz, I displayed my puzzle design skills, creating unique and challenging puzzles with satisfying "aha!" moments.

 {% include open-embed.html %}